Skip to content

 Wellsprings

 R. Natan HaBavli (Nathan the Babylonian) was a third-generation Tanna who lived in Babylonia during the mid-second century CE.
-Though born and active in Babylonia, he was deeply integrated into the intellectual circles of Roman-occupied Judea, studying under the great masters of his era and engaging in halakhic dispute with contemporaries like R. Meir and R. Yose.
+Though born in Babylonia but active in the Land of Israel, he was deeply integrated into the intellectual circles of Roman-occupied Judea, studying under the great masters of his era and engaging in halakhic dispute with contemporaries like R. Meir and R. Yose.
 He was known for his sharp reasoning and his willingness to challenge established positions.
 Natan HaBavli appears frequently in the Mishnah and in Talmudic discussions, where he represents a bridge between the Babylonian and Palestinian academic traditions at a crucial period in rabbinic history.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →